2 inch Ratchet StrapsMore info

 2. Next pull the webbing through and remove the excess slack or loose webbing to make a firm but not tight webbing.

 3. Begin to crank the ratchet handle up and down to tighten the ratchet strap into place.
-You will want to make sure the item you are transporting is snug, however not too tight that it damages your cargo you are transporting.
+You will want to make sure the item you are transporting is snug, but not too tight that it damages the cargo you are transporting.

 How to Loosen a Ratchet Strap Instructions